Poikilos/postrecsort/README.md

 - Tries hard to separate non-user files:
     - If title is missing from a song, it may not be a song at all, so it goes in "Music/misc".
+    - If file is too small to be a valid (check if song < 1MB, check if image resolution is thumbnail size), assume it is not, and put it in dest/Backup/blank

 ## Install
 - Install the PIL and TinyTag packages for your system.